Module 8 Using RStudio

 Consider telling a story from your own work life before you discovered R scripts.
 For example: receiving versions of Excel files named DATA-final-final-final.xlsx, because tiny changes are inevitably discovered after you try to finalize a data file.
 Then you work all weekend on an analysis using that data, only to discover you were using the WRONG version of the data!

-Working with R scripts allows you to avoid all of these pitfalls.
-When you write an R script, you are making your work ….
+scripts allows you to avoid all of these pitfalls.
+When you write an R

-• Efficient.
-Once you get comfortable writing R code, you will be able to write scripts in a few minutes.
-Those scripts can modify datasets within seconds (or less) in ways that would take hours (or years) to carry out manually in Excel or GoogleSheets.
+code, you will be able to write scripts in a few minutes.
+Those scripts can modify datasets within seconds (or less) in ways that would take hours (or years) to carry out manually in Excel or GoogleSheets.Reproducible.
+Once you have written an

-• Reproducible.
-Once you have written anR script, you can reproduce your own work whenever you want to.
+script, you can reproduce your own work whenever you want to.
 You can send your script to a colleague so that they can reproduct your work as well.
-Reproducible work is defensible work.
+Reproducible work is defensible work.Low-risk.
+Since your R script does not make any changes to the original data, you are keeping your data safe.
+It is essential to preserve the sanctity of raw data!

-Note that there is nothing fancy or special about an R script.
-An R script is a simple text file; that is, it only accepts basic text; you can’t add images or change font style or font size in an R script; just letters, numbers, and your other keyboard keys.
-The file’s extension, .R tells your computer to interpret that text as R code.
+script is a simple text file; that is, it only accepts basic text; you can’t add images or change font style or font size in an R

 Commenting your code

 Another advantage of scripts is that you can include comments throughout your code to explain what you are doing and why.
-A comment is just a part of your script that is useful to you but that is ignored by R.
+A comment is just a part of your script that is useful to you but that is ignored by R

 Here is the script above, now with comments added: